jayant-ism/Native_language_code_editor-Owner/README.md

 ## What is Native language code editor  ??
 Native language code editor is a code editor that  allows us to code any programming language in our native language.

-We can code python , java script , c++ etc in our natvie language like hindi , telgu ,tamil
+We can code python , java script , c++ etc in our natvie language like hindi,telgu,tamil.

 ## Why Native language code editor  ??